Stan Barrett: Stuntman career

 Barrett has worked as a stuntman since the 1960s in motion pictures and television series.
 He has been stunt doubling and stunt coordinating for many of Hollywood actors in films such as When Time Ran Out... and Smokey and the Bandit.
 He also appeared in the 1980 TV movie Stunts Unlimited about stunt performers.

 Family

-Barrett's son David Barrett is a prolific Hollywood director and stunt coordinator/director.
-Son Stanton Barrett is also a Hollywood stuntman, and also a racing driver.
-David and Stanton are the godsons of Paul Newman, and grandsons of Dave and Roma McCoy, the founders of Mammoth Mountain Ski Area.
+Barrett had two sons, David Barrett, a film director and stunt coordinator, and Stanton Barrett a stunt performer and racing driver.
+They are godsons of Paul Newman, and grandsons of Dave and Roma McCoy, founders of Mammoth Mountain Ski Area.
 Melissa Barrett Thorner is Stan's daughter.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)